microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Features/Environment/OfficeEditions.md

 ## Learn More
-Use the references below to configure settings that affect xxx
-- xxx

- Use these references to learn more about the end-user experience
-- xxx
+- Learn more about how to deploy versions of Office that support built-in labeling in the [Playbook's Step 2](/docs/playbooks/AIP2MIP//AIP2MIPStep2.md)